Door-knocking prank: United States

-Around 12:30 AM on October 25, 2003, a teen was playing "ding dong ditch" in front of Jay Steven Levin's home in Boca Raton, Florida.
+Around 12:30 AM on October 25, 2003, a 16-year-old boy was playing "ding dong ditch" in front of Jay Steven Levin's home in Boca Raton, Florida.
 Levin armed himself, went outside, and fatally shot the boy in the back as he tried to flee.
 Levin claimed self-defense.
 This tragedy sparked debates on the proportionality of responses to acts perceived as harmless pranks.

 On 13 June 2011, Michael Bishop, a 56-year-old man, shot at a group of children playing ding dong ditch at his house in Louisville, Kentucky.
 A 12-year-old boy was hit in the back with a shotgun blast and was taken to Kosair Children's Hospital "with what police call non-life-threatening injuries".
 The shooter was charged with attempted murder.
 On 8 December 2015, his final day in office, outgoing Kentucky governor Steve Beshear issued 197 pardons, including a pardon for Bishop.

 In Oklahoma, 14-year-old Cole Peyton was shot in the back and arm while playing "ding dong ditch" in the early hours of New Year's Day of 2016.

 Dean Taylor, a 63-year-old coach and former San Francisco Police Department officer, was arrested following an incident involving an 11-year-old boy who rang his doorbell in San Rafael, California on 12 February 2021.
 After two boys rang his door and ran, Taylor chased the boys in a vehicle, cut off one of the youths and emerged from the car.
 Then he allegedly grabbed one 11-year-old boy by the neck, pushed him to the ground and forced him into his vehicle.
 He drove the terrified boy around the block, and allegedly told the boy that he would "put a bullet in his head" if the prank happened again.
 He dropped the boy off near Point San Pedro Road and Loch Lomond Drive, and police were called.
 Taylor faces felony charges including kidnapping, making criminal threats, false imprisonment, battery and child endangerment.